oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

                 --- manager.example.redhat.com ping statistics ---
                 7 packets transmitted, 7 received, 0% packet loss, time 6267ms

-        -   If the Manager cannot be contacted, this displays:
+        -   If oVirt cannot be contacted, this displays:
                 ping: unknown host manager.usersys.redhat.com

-            You must configure the network so that the host can contact the Manager.
+            You must configure the network so that the host can contact oVirt.
 First, disable **NetworkManager**.
 Then configure the networking scripts so that the host will acquire an ip address on boot.

             1. Disable **NetworkManager**.
                     # service NetworkManager stop